The 7 Best Cheap Acoustic Guitars Under $200

 One potentially negative aspect of the OG10CE is that its thin body leads to it emphasizing the treble a bit more than standard sized acoustics, so if you want a warmer sounding instrument then get one of the others on this list, otherwise if you're looking for an acoustic which you can also plug into an amp then this will be the best value option for you.

-Although the FG700S is the most expensive in this category at $199.99, it is also the very best acoustic guitar you can get for under $200 sporting features that you usually only see on much more expensive instruments.
+Although the FG700S is the most expensive in this category usually selling for $199.99, it is also the very best acoustic guitar you can get for under $200 sporting features that you usually only see on much more expensive instruments.

 In particular I really like the solid sitka spruce top with its non-scalloped X-bracking which helps it strongly project its full bodied tone to a full room - this is not simply a student instrument, it's well suited to live performance just like the more expensive guitars in the Yamaha FG range.